X8Future/Assetto-Hub-bot/README.md

 An Assetto Corsa discord bot that connects to your Assetto Server Hub to make custom leaderboards, whitelists, edits to player information, player count forums, and so much more with the latest Discord.py.

 Connects to the Assetto Server Hub made by [Assetto Servers](https://assettoserver.org/patreon-docs/plugins/PatreonHubPlugin).
-Must have Assetto Server bot to use ALL functionsailty, can use without it however, some features may not work as well.[information here](https://assettoserver.org/patreon-docs/assettoserver-hub/)
+Must have Assetto Server bot to use ALL functionsailty, can use without it however, some features may not work as well.
+[Information here](https://assettoserver.org/patreon-docs/assettoserver-hub/)

 # ❗ Disclaimer
 Code is made and tested in Future Crew servers™.
 Code is written by an AMATEUR and should be treated as such; some parts may not make sense, be redundant, or just not work.